chenfisher/hook_me_up/README.md

 ## Usage

-1. Include HookMeUp in you class
+1. Include HookMeUp in your class
 2. call `hook_me_up` with a method name or array of methods and specify `:before` hook, `:after` hook or both.

 NOTE: `hook_me_up` call **must** come after your method definitions